ahaurw01/gulp-remember/README.md

 **Another note:** If the path does not match a file object that exists in the given cache, a warning is logged.
 Thanks to @jcppman for this.

+### remember.cacheFor(name)

+Get a raw remember cache.
+This can be useful for checking state of the cache, like whether or not a file has been seen before.

+**Note:** Remembering or forgetting files by interacting directly with this returned object is not recommended.

+#### name (optional)

+Type: `String`

+The name of the remember cache you want to retrieve.
+You do not need to pass this if you want to retrieve the default remember cache.

 ## Gotchas

 ### Forgetting files with altered paths